Bull case

 Common questions answered from live analyst data and company financials.

 US Foods Holding Corp.
 (USFD) is rated Buy by Wall Street analysts as of 2026.
 Of 25 analysts covering the stock, 19 rate it Buy or Strong Buy, 6 rate it Hold, and 0 rate it Sell or Strong Sell.
-The consensus 12-month price target is $108, implying +17.7% from the current price of $92.
+The consensus 12-month price target is $106, implying +15.4% from the current price of $92.
+The bear case scenario is $74 and the bull case is $155.

-USFD trades at 19.3x times forward earnings.
+USFD trades at 19.5x times forward earnings.
 The stock trades at a notable premium to the broad market, which is typical for businesses with strong free cash flow and above-average growth expectations.
-Based on current multiples versus the peer group, the relative model signals slightly undervalued.
+Based on current multiples versus the peer group, the relative model signals cheap versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.

-The primary risks for USFD in 2026 are: (1) High Debt Load — US Foods carries a substantial debt of $5.
-(2) Negative Tangible Book Value — The company has a negative tangible book value of -$1.
-(3) Competition — US Foods faces increased competition in the food distribution sector, which could pressure margins and market share.
+The primary risks for USFD in 2026 are: (1) Earnings and Revenue Risk — US Foods Holding Corp.
+(2) Market Competition — US Foods competes with other leading foodservice distributors, which could impact its market share and profitability.
+(3) Operational Challenges — The company operates in the competitive Food Distribution sector, which may pose operational and margin pressures.
 Each factor has the potential to pressure earnings or compress the stock's valuation multiple.